TronNatthakorn/react-native-wheel-pick/README.md

 If you want it back pull request are welcome.
 - Change some prop name for make code more understandable.
 - If update from version <= 1.1.2.
 You will get warning about Deprecated prop if you still use, I write some logic for make app not crash.
 (Please fix warning if possible.)

+[IOS]
+- Do not use PickerIOS and DatePickerIOS of 'react-native' anymore.

 # FYI